 Your solar installation company may or may not include the labour costs in their quote detailing the solar panel costs.
 The cost of labour will vary based on your region.

-Additional Components To The Solar System
+Additional Components of the Solar System

 Financial Incentives